bseltz-cohesity/scripts/sql-scripts/restoreSQL/README.md

 ## Point in Time Recovery

+If you want to replay the logs to the very latest available point in time, use the **-latest** parameter instead of the -logtime parameter.

-If you want to replay logs to a point in time, use the **-logTime** parameter and specify a date and time in military format like so:
+Or, if you want to replay logs to a specific point in time, use the **-logTime** parameter and specify a date and time in military format like so:

 ```powershell
 -logTime '2019-01-20 23:47:02'
 ```

-Or if you want to replay the logs to the very latest available point in time, use the **-latest** parameter instead of the -logtime parameter.